 SYNOPSIS

-THE PRISON OUTSIDE is the story of Terrence’s next chapter: it’s about the freedom he won in Graham v Florida and the freedom he still does not have.
-It’s about a country obsessed with freedom where not everyone is deemed worthy of that right.
+THE PRISON OUTSIDE is an autobiographical film about Terrence’s next chapter.
+It’s about the freedom he won in Graham v.
+Florida and the freedom he still does not have.

-Borrowing extensively from the visual language of narrative film, THE PRISON OUTSIDE seeks to show what the prison system does to people and families who are impacted by the carceral state - one in every two families in America.
+Borrowing extensively from the visual language and storytelling devices of narrative film, THE PRISON OUTSIDE seeks to immerse audiences in the intimate, everyday experiences of what the prison system does to people and families impacted by the carceral state—one in every two families in America.
 The film puts a magnifying glass up to the little moments of freedom that Terrence and his family experience so we can all savor their joy.
 And it cuts through those moments with the very real fear and oppression they continue to face while he is on probation.
-Through Terrence’s story, this film makes the case that the chance of freedom should never be taken from a young person, showing how the rules of probation, home arrest, and ankle monitors can create a prison in the free world.
+Through Terrence’s story, told in his words, from his perspective, this film makes the case that the chance of freedom should never be taken from a young person, showing how the rules of probation, house arrest, and ankle monitors can create a prison in the free world.

 Director Statement